There are many benefits when it comes to leasing a vehicle, and those benefits don’t stop when it comes to your taxes.

 Benefit in Kind is a tax placed on company cars to recognise the financial value of having a vehicle in addition to your salary.

-The amount of BiK you pay on a business lease car will depend on a few different factors, including the car’s value, its CO2 emissions and your personal income tax rate.
+BiK will depend on a few different factors, including the car’s value, its CO2 emissions, and your personal income tax rate.

 You can save money on BiK by opting for a hybrid or electric car lease, like a Tesla Model Y or a Volkswagen ID.3.

-Currently, electric car tax is fixed at 2% until 2025, when it will rise by 1% each year until 2028.
+Currently, electric car tax is fixed at 2% until 2025, when it will start rising, topping out at 9% in 2029/2030.

 Although BiK can appear daunting, company car tax can still work out cheaper than personal tax, even if you’ve opted for a petrol or diesel car.